About size and frame selection

 There are many different eyeglass sizes and your frame should be fitted by a skilled optician to ensure the best fit, comfort, and appearance.

 How can I know what my current size is?

 Every pair of glasses is a little different, so the size information may not always be located in the same place.
 Look on the inside of your current frames.
 You will find the size information stamped either on the temples or on the bridge:

 - Eye Size: a two-digit number between 40 and 62.
-It corresponds to the tal width of each lens in millimeters.
+It corresponds to the tal width of each lens in millimetres.

 - Bridge width: a two-digit number between 14 and 24.
-This would be the distance between the two lenses in millimeters.
+This would be the distance between the two lenses in millimetres.